Full disclosure: I am a hard-core Little Monster

 I’m not nothing without a steady hand, I’m not nothing unless I know I can

 Fun Tonight may be my favorite track on the album.
-Detailing the realization that a realization is no longer working, Gaga proclaims that she’s not having fun tonight, the opposite of what the song title might suggest.
-The line “You know the paparazzi love the fame, even though you know it causes me pain,” and obvious call back to The Fame Monster (I audibly gasped when I heard this lyrics).
+Detailing the realization that a relationship is no longer working, Gaga proclaims that she’s not having fun tonight, the opposite of what the song title might suggest.
+The line “You know the paparazzi love the fame, even though you know it causes me pain,” and obvious call back to The Fame Monster (I gasped when I heard this lyrics).

 With 911, we are ushered into a disco, a self-loathing disco if that.
 Gaga has revealed her experiences of self-destructive actions and psychotic breaks – the song 911 may represent these particular experiences.
 Plastic Doll gives me The Fame vibes, we are back in 2009 (the lyrics ‘I’ve got blonde hair and cherry lips’ in particular take me to The Fame era).